awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 1. After you've finished with the cluster and nodes that you created for this tutorial, you should clean up the resources that you created with the following commands\.
 Make sure that you're not using any of the resources outside of this tutorial before deleting them\.

-   1. If you're completing this step in a new shell than you completed the previous steps in, set the values of all the variables used in previous steps, replacing the *example values* with the values you specified when you completed the previous steps\.
+   1. If you're completing this step in a different shell than you completed the previous steps in, set the values of all the variables used in previous steps, replacing the *example values* with the values you specified when you completed the previous steps\.
 If you're completing this step in the same shell that you completed the previous steps in, skip to the next step\.

       ```
       export region_code=region-code